 Jacques Le Goff - French medievalist and historian

 “Via Francigena.
-Road to Rome 2021" celebrates both the foundation of the association, which took place on 7 April 2001 in Fidenza (Parma, Italy), and 27th anniversary of the recognition of the Via Francigena as a "Cultural Route of the Council of Europe", which was granted on 1994.
+Road to Rome 2021.
+Start again!" celebrates both the foundation of the EAVF, which took place on 7 April 2001 in Fidenza (Parma, Italy), and 27th anniversary of the recognition of the Via Francigena as a "Cultural Route of the Council of Europe", which was granted in 1994.

 The Road to Rome is a great moment of celebration, a long relay march on foot and by bicycle along 3,200 km of the Via Francigena.
-The walkers will carry an Olympic torch passing it to the next group, step by step, along the entire journey.
+The walkers will carry a pilgrim stick as an Olympic torch passing it to the next group, step by step, along the entire journey.

 With this event, the EAVF aims to promote the restart, after the pandemic period, of sustainable cultural tourism along the Via Francigena and other European routes, as well as to support the Via Francigena candidacy to the UNESCO World Heritage List.

 This initiative intends to raise awareness of ministries and local authorities of the four countries crossed (United Kingdom, France, Switzerland, Italy), regions and religious institutions.
 The “Via Francigena.
-Road to Rome” will also make it possible to check the state of the route, fixing any shortcomings and proposing improvements, and to promote regional sections.
+Road to Rome 2021.
+Start again!” will also make it possible to check the state of the route, fixing any shortcomings and proposing improvements, and to promote regional sections.

 In short, this journey aims to aggregate and unite the European territories, making the beauties of the Via Francigena known to the whole world.